-From growing up on a cattle ranch, to spending a decade renting inner-city flats around San Francisco, Oakland, and Berkeley, to living on the move while working as a road-trip tour guide through National Parks in the Southwest for a few summers, I’ve become myself through experience in an vast spectrum of wilderness to metropolis.
-Life has lead me to notice the symbiosis between humans and the environments in which humans live.
-I make art with intention to celebrate and inspire and thoughtfulness regarding how Western society's historical efforts to better understand and exploit landscape can alter the essence of a place, and the human experience of that.
+From growing up on a cattle ranch, to spending a decade renting inner-city flats around San Francisco, Oakland, and Berkeley, to living on the move while working as a road-trip tour guide through National Parks in the Southwest for a few summers, I’ve become myself through experience in a vast spectrum of wilderness to metropolis.
+Life has led me to notice the symbiosis between humans and the environments in which we live.
+I make art with intention to celebrate and inspire thoughtfulness regarding how Western society's historical efforts to better understand and manipulate natural order alters human experience and the essence of place.